mrspaceman/my-blog-pages/_drafts/2025-17-01-what-is-an-interepter.md

 so if the CPU only works on numbers, how does the text we type get executed by the CPU?

 This is where compilers and interpreters come in.
-They translate teh text we type for a language, be it BASIC, pascal, Fortan, Ada etc... into codes that the CPU understands.
+They translate the text we type for a language, be it BASIC, pascal, Fortan, Ada etc... into codes that the CPU understands.

+so if we feed this into a python interpreter
 ```python
 # This program adds two numbers